blumareks/2016WoW/LabTTS/README.md

 So we’ll begin by building a simple app with an editable text field and a button.
-This time we will not need a Label field for the output, because Watson will provide speech output So when the user presses the button, the text in the text field is sent to Watson which analysis it and returns a spoken version of the text
+This time we will not need a Label field for the output, because Watson will provide speech output So when the user presses the button, the text in the text field is sent to Watson which analysis it and returns a spoken version of the text.
 In the first iteration we will take the text in the text field and simply echo it in the debug field when we press the button.
-Just so we can see that the GUI works correctly
+Just so we can see that the GUI works correctly.
 So we begin by dragging and dropping a Text Field and a Button into the Storyboard.
+In addition we might want to add a segmented control to manage couple voices (Michael for Watson typical voice, Allyson, and Brit sounding Kate).

-Then after we have positioned them to our liking, we will connect the Text field in the Main.storyboard to the code in the ViewController file
+Then after we have positioned them to our liking, we will connect the text field, the button and the segmented control in the Main.storyboard to the code in the ViewController file

 ### 1. TextField